GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         procedural code and thoughts on the behaviors of data strcutures.
         <br>
-        I've add complementary information on the following paragraphs about this subject so if you really want to know what the author really thinks about these topics, I recommend you to take a look at this book \m/
+        I've add complementary information on the following paragraphs about this subject so if you really want to know what the author really thinks about these topics, I recommend you to take a look at his book \m/
     </p>
     <h4>Objects created from a class</h4>
     <p>
         Object are composed by data members which can be (and should to prevent sudden changes during the program execution) encapsulated and behaviors that operates on that data.
         <br>
-        These include business logic on it's behaviors.
+        They have business logic on it's behaviors.
 Not all behaviors are business logic, of course.
 But you got it, right?
         They are not just data placeholders.
     </p>
     <h4>Data Structures created from a class</h4>